 The Monarch story began at the lowest point in my life.
 I had lost my job, my apartment, and was legally separated.
 I felt like a failure as a provider, a husband, and a man.
 I had fallen into a deep depression.
 While living with various family and friends, I learned to make handmade goods out of oils and butters to save money and to use for gifts.
 I also learned to make several other items, such as perfumes and body sprays, but once I tried pomade, it just felt natural.
 I gave the first jar to my best friend, and he loved it so much, he told me that he would buy it if I were to ever sell it.

 I would occasionally ponder the idea, but at the time, I believed that no matter how hard I tried, I would fail in the end.
 But the idea of crafting something that I could share with the universe gave me life.
 I continued to refine the product and gave more away in exchange for honest feedback.
 If I’m being honest, I hoped to receive negative feedback so I could feel justified in not executing, but I continued to receive encouragement that helped me to overcome my fear of failure.

-The fear of failure is still present.
-It may never go away, actually.
-I have to make a consistent choice to face it.
-Monarch, for me, is a physical manifestation of my internal choice to face my fears.
-But moreover, it is a platform for others to see that they are not alone.
+Although the fear of failure may never fully go away, I've chosen to face it whenever it arises.
+Monarch, for me, is a physical manifestation of this choice.
+Moreover, it is a platform for others to see that they are not alone.
 We are greater than our fears.